Gregory Dake

 • DMAP catalyzed cyclizations to form tetrahydroxanthones

-• Metal Catalyzed Annulation: Pt(II), Ag(I), Au(I) catalyzed cyclizations onto alkynes.
+• metal catalyzed annulation: Pt(II), Ag(I), Au(I) catalyzed cyclizations onto alkynes.
 High yielding, mild, multibond forming processes to form complex heterocycles.

-Molecule Synthesis.
-We are always interested in the total synthesis of natural products and natural product-like molecular structures.
+• the total synthesis of natural products and natural product-like molecular structures.
 Examples: cladionamides, fawcettidine, nitiol, fasicularin

 ...........